sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 But that's because the user interface is typically implemented as a single resource, and it makes sense for it to be synchronous.

-In Elixir (thanks to Erlang) yo have true pre-emptive multi-tasking, and processes are efficient and inexpensive.
+In Elixir (thanks to Erlang) you have true pre-emptive multi-tasking, and processes are efficient and inexpensive.
 You don't have to think about where to break up your code because of long-running tasks etc. And an errant processes can simply be shut down and restarted without taking down the entire system.

 In Elixir most I/O functions block, so your code stays sequential.
 If you don't want to wait, then don't.
 Why might you not want to wait?
-Maybe you want to start 2 or 3 things in parallel, or maybe there something useful you can do before you get your result from the blocking function, or maybe you are drawing a user interface and don't want it to pause.
+Maybe you want to start 2 or 3 things in parallel, or maybe there is something useful you can do before you get your result from the blocking function, or maybe you are drawing a user interface and don't want it to pause.